payomagic/cisco-conf/implementation-structured-approach.md

 - activities / servicies that might get affected by a *failed implementation*
 - people responsible for devices & people who are going to perform the implementation changes
 - Time Schedules and Time Tables / Timeline with Short Description of the steps
 - Contact Information - together with Implementation Plan Order list
-> During the executing and applying phases will all the information come in handy ;)
+- During the executing and applying phases will all the information come in handy ;)
-> The following steps are **completed** during Creation and Execution of an Implementation Plan
+- The following steps are **completed** during Creation and Execution of an Implementation Plan

 - Planning the implementation
 - Do not forget to include a testing phase!
 - During the above and after a below step test your plan!

 - Selecting the tools and resources required
 - Co-ordinating work with specialists and other people involved
 - Verifying the implementation
 - Measuring and Interpreting performance results
-  - Graphical Tools may be handy - still all need CLI inputs
+- Graphical Tools may be handy -- still all apps need CLI Raw data-inputs
 - Documenting the baseline, performance, and recommendations

 ### **Site-specific Tasks**
-> Implementation plan may include the following steps
+> Implementation plan may include the following steps, but always consider per-case

-• Identifying applications and devices to be implemented
+* Identifying applications and devices to be implemented
-• Creating installation tasks and checklists
+* Creating installation tasks and checklists
-• Defining device configuration and software requirements
+* Defining device configuration and software requirements
-• Creating site-specific device configurations, installation tasks, and checklists
+* Creating site-specific device configurations, installation tasks, and checklists
-• Creating installation verification tests
+* Creating installation verification tests

 # Create & Follow the Implementation Plan